 «Back

 How do you know if your garage door is impact-rated or wind-rated?

-Determining whether garage doors are wind-rated or impact-resistant can be challenging without proof of compliance labeling (typically a yellow or white sticker listing pounds per square foot or PSF.)
+Determining whether garage doors are wind-pressure rated or impact-resistant can be challenging without proof-of-compliance labeling (typically a yellow or white sticker listing pounds per square foot, or PSF).

-If your door does not have a sticker, contact the manufacturer or a local distributor.
+If your door does not have a sticker, take a picture of your door and contact a local garage door dealer or the manufacturer for assistance.

 Where do I Start?

-• Check the mounting brackets and connectors and make sure the screws are tight and the track is not loose.
+• Inspect the mounting brackets and connectors and make sure the screws are tight, and the track is not loose.

-• Add mounting brackets and connectors if you only have three or four on each side.
+• Add mounting brackets and connectors if you only have three on each side.

 • Replace rusted pins or worn-out rollers, and make sure they are balanced.

-1. Replace and upgrade your garage door with a wind-rated or impact-resistant version.
-The costs will vary depending on the type of doors you choose and the installation cost where you live.
-However, you can expect to spend approximately $2,000 to $9,000.
+• The costs will vary depending on the type of doors you choose and the installation cost where you live.
+However, you can expect to spend as little as $500 more for this type of door than for a non-wind-pressure-rated or non-impact-resistant door.

+«Back